 The Supplemental Nutrition Assistance Program (SNAP) helps feed more than 42 million Americans-40 percent are children and 80 percent are households that include a child, older adult, or disabled individual.
-All across America, millions of students could go hungry due to large-scale cuts and new restrictions on eligibility for SNAP included in the bill.
+All across America, 23.3 million families and students could go hungry due to \$186 billion in large-scale cuts and new restrictions on eligibility for SNAP included in the bill.
 When families lose eligibility for SNAP, students' access to free school meals is also at risk.